 What Kind of Left?

 But shouldn’t I be putting all these political bits in a separate Tirade or essay?
 Aren’t they kind of taking over the story?
-Can’t we get back to the quirky left- and right-side story that gets into driving and women’s undergarments and a monopoly game in South Dakota in 1951 and a Deluxe Chevrolet?
+Can’t we get back to the quirky left- and right-side story that gets into driving and my father’s design and production of women’s undergarments and a monopoly game in South Dakota in 1951 and a Deluxe Chevrolet?

 Okay, back to Jamaica High.